By Ben Welham

 Hyundai Tucson

-The Hyundai Tucson is the go-to family SUV for thousands of families because of its 616-litre boot, comfortable interior, and now, competent hybrid setup.
+The Hyundai Tucson is the go-to family SUV for thousands of families because of its 620-litre boot, comfortable interior, and now, a competent hybrid setup.

-Powered by a 1.6-litre petrol engine mated to a full self-charging hybrid system, the Tucson promises up to 43.5mpg, but with smooth driving, we reckon you can bump this up a bit.
+Powered by a 1.6-litre petrol engine mated to a full self-charging hybrid system, the Tucson promises around 50mpg, but with smooth driving, we reckon you can bump this up a bit.
+That equals almost 500 miles on one tank.

 Toyota RAV4